 Interrelationship of NN based LF and DBF/ALF is also investigated.

 Additionally, the EE will focus on investigation platform-independent reproducibility, drift-free loop operation by integerization of NNs, and usage of a software package which supports that.
 NN-based intra prediction could easily be added, as it is already implemented in the software package and could be combined later.

-.